Azure/Copilot-For-Security/Plugins/Community Based Plugins/Purview/eDiscovery/Readme.md

 # eDiscovery Plugin for Copilot for Security
 Author: Amit Singh

 This custom plugin for Copilot for Security offers a range of functionalities to enhance your organization's eDiscovery capabilities in Microsoft Purview.
-Use this plugin if you create the case and then export the artifacts, if you attach search to review set & review those in eDiscovery then do not use this plugin.
+Use this plugin if you create the case and then export the artifacts.
+If you attach search to review set & review those in eDiscovery then this plugin will not work as currently constructed.

 Pre-requisites